yukuku/androidbible/README.md

 as this repo's cloned directory.
 So you will have `yuku-android-util` and `androidbible` side-by-side.
 The main project is `Alkitab` inside `androidbible`.
 BTW, Alkitab is Indonesian word for Bible.

-This repository does not contain any Bible text, partially because they are sometimes copyrighted.
+This repository does not contain any Bible text.